Your customers are more than just names in your database - they are human and expect you to treat them more than some transactions or sales.

 Persado is a cognitive content platform that can generate personalized email copy using machine learning.
 It considers the different customer groups, and its neutral language generator writes a copy that seems personalized to the individual recipient.

 Phrasee is another AI writing tool that understands customer behavior and wants and personalizes copy that will evoke an emotional response.
 Their Natural Language Generation (NLG) replicates the language you used and shows it in a way that keeps your brand voice intact.

 Email personalization best practices

-Here are some tips and tricks that we have curated for your personalized email marketing journey:
+Here are some tips that we have curated for your personalized email marketing journey:

 Start personalizing with Mailmodo

 Email marketing personalization is a journey, not a destination.

 Therefore, you must consistently develop ways of offering value to your audience that align with your business goals.

 And if you want to level up your email marketing performance, you should check out AMP emails by Mailmodo.

 A personalized website-like experience in your user's inbox 😃 Woahh!
 That's something they might not expect.